 Despite the extension of the suspension and the hope that the gradual relaxing of the current Lockdown will help to ease the issues at play, there are still some concerns that may yet impact on property transactions that we can see around our locations across the South West, and from working alongside other firms of solicitors and estate agents locally.

 WBW will work as best as we can through these challenging times to try and make sure that your transaction does proceed smoothly.
-We do need to let you know that there will be factors that are beyond our control and that may prevent you from being able to complete by the end of March 2021 and then benefitting from the lower rate of Stamp Duty Land Tax.
+We do need to let you know that there will be factors that are beyond our control and that may prevent you from being able to complete by the end of the suspension timetable and then benefitting from the lower rate of Stamp Duty Land Tax.

 In no particular order:-

 We always advise that clients have a full set of searches carried out on a property so that you can be sure you have a full picture of the property you are buying.

 If you are buying with a mortgage, there will usually be no choice but to have these searches in place before you can exchange.
 We know already that there are a number of Local Authorities where there are now significant delays in processing these required searches.
 These delays often run into very many weeks and these delays are unlikely to improve in a short time.